Improper use of client account as a banking facility

 You should be aware that a client may ask you to hold or deal with money in client account to avoid their obligations under insolvency legislation.
 Banks commonly withdraw facilities when told that there has been a winding up petition.

-If a law firm allows its client account to be used in an insolvency situation to receive and process money, the client will improperly obtain a banking service which would otherwise be unavailable to it.
+If a law firm allows its client account to be used as a banking facility in an insolvency situation to receive and process money, the client will improperly obtain a banking service which would otherwise be unavailable to it.
 There are also risks that in making payments to order.
 You may improperly favour one creditor over another.

 Finally, section 127 of the Insolvency Act 1986 may apply to require creditors to reimburse payments from the client account in a subsequent liquidation.
 A solicitor who knowingly makes or facilitates such payments may be subject to a personal liability, in addition to the liability of the payee to reimburse the amount transferred.

 Allowing a client account to be used as a banking facility carries with it the additional risk that you may assist money laundering.
-Our rules specifically require you to comply with all relevant anti-money laundering legislation including the Money Laundering, Terrorist Financing and Transfer of Funds (information on the payer) Regulations 2017 (MLRs).
+We directly monitor and enforce provisions relating to anti-money laundering and counter terrorist financing, as set out in regulations made by the Treasury as in force from time to time, including the Money Laundering, Terrorist Financing and Transfer of Funds (information on the payer) Regulations 2017 (MLRs).

-You should also be familiar with our warning notices on:
+You should be familiar with our warning notices on:

 - Money laundering and terrorist financing

 We have also seen firms making multiple transfers of money between the ledgers of different clients or companies without evidence of the purpose or legal basis for the transfers (such as Board resolutions or contracts).
-Transfers in such circumstances will be a breach of rule 14.5, particularly if they are simply carried out on request.
-It is an important principle of anti-money laundering regulation that transactions are properly recorded and can be reconstructed5.
+Transfers in such circumstances will be a breach of rule 3.3, particularly if they are simply carried out on request.
+It is an important principle of anti-money laundering regulation that transactions are properly recorded and can be reconstructed (see, for example, regulation 40(2)(b) of the Money Laundering, Terrorist Financing and Transfer of Funds (information on the payer) Regulations 2017.
 Such conduct would be of significant concern to us as it makes the tracking of money difficult and may be aggravated by the number and the value of such transfers.

-Although, allowing client account to be used as a banking facility can facilitate money laundering, rule 14.5 exists independently of the anti-money laundering legislation and a breach of rule 14.5 does not require there to be evidence of laundering.
-If there is such evidence, we would expect a prosecution under the Proceeds of Crime Act 20026.
-It is no defence to, or mitigation, of a breach of rule 14.5 that there was no evidence of actual laundering.
-Indeed, such arguments indicate a lack of insight into the reasons for rule 14.5 and the risks it addresses.
-For example:
+Although, allowing client account to be used as a banking facility can facilitate money laundering, rule 3.3 exists independently of the anti-money laundering legislation and a breach of rule 3.3 does not require there to be evidence of laundering.
+If there is such evidence, we would expect a prosecution under the Proceeds of Crime Act 2002 ((see for example R v Khan (Shadab) EWCA Crim 2841 (four years' imprisonment)).
+It is no defence to, or mitigation, of a breach of rule 3.3 that there was no evidence of actual laundering.
+Indeed, such arguments indicate a lack of insight into the reasons for rule 3.3 and the risks it addresses.

 - Any impropriety may be distant from the movement of money through a client account.
 In a classic laundering process, the movement through a client account may be the third or fourth stage of laundering the proceeds of a distant crime.
 But every stage contributes to the effectiveness of the laundering process.